iriri/minimal-c/channel/README.md

 This library reserves the "namespaces" `ch_`, `channel_`, `CH_`, and
 `CHANNEL_`.

-Cache line padding is disabled by default.
+Cache line padding, which improves performance in highly parallel workloads, is disabled by default.
 It can be enabled by defining `CHANNEL_PAD_CACHE_LINES`.

 The `ch_send` family of functions does not support sending literals.
 This may be supported in the future by a separate version that uses GNU extensions.